-Changes in this permit include the removal of temperature monitoring and chlorine limits.
-See Part VII of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
-Special conditions were updated to include the addition of reporting of Non-detects requirements, bypass reporting requirements, and eDMR reporting requirements.
+Changes in this permit include the addition of a schedule of compliance to meet final effluent limitations for ammonia and the removal of monitoring requirements for temperature, total nitrate, and dissolved oxygen.
+See Part VI of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
+Special conditions were updated to include the addition of reporting of Non-detects, bypass reporting requirements, and requirements to submit a facility participation package so the facility can submit to the department via the Electronic Discharge Monitoring Report (eDMR) Submission System.